powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 - A python installation ready
 - Docker & Docker-Compose ready (refer to [this official documentation](https://docs.docker.com/engine/install/) and the [post-install steps](https://docs.docker.com/engine/install/linux-postinstall/) if needed !)
 - Root access
-- Optional : [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to proceed by clonning the repository
+- Optional : [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to proceed by cloning the repository

 ## Which components to get a complete stack